sys1own/aero-future/README.md

 Now integrated with the **Aero-Calculus**, Aero Future natively lowers code syntax into high-precision, zero-allocation topological execution graphs, turning build orchestration into an entirely new paradigm of physical computing.

-> **Aero Future: one blueprint to build them all — and let the blueprint build itself.**

 ---

 ## Vision